 2. Standardized tests

 Standardized tests are an early childhood education assessment tool that can be used to compare a child to the average child at the same stage of development.
 There are a number of standardized tests available for educators to use, including government-regulated testing as well as tests designed by notable early childhood educators and researchers.
+Our post on the history of early childhood education explains different early childhood education curricula and approaches available and the influences that have shaped the field into what it is today.
 One of the biggest downfalls of standardized testing, however, is the fact that they must be administered under the same conditions with the same directions as the original test was performed.
 Additionally, many standardized tests do not take into account regional, cultural and economic variations that may contribute to a child’s developmental progress.

 3. Running records

 As an educator, you may choose to document a child’s progress over a period of time by recording specific events, behaviors, and successes to gain insight into how a child is developing.
 Running records are especially helpful in analyzing social skill development or behavior concerns in young children.
 Running records also can be narrowly focused on a specific activity or subject area if necessary.
 It’s essential to be objective in your records, and include as much detail as possible to help you assess the meaning of the behavior at a later date.